ACTION Leadership Group

 Ms. Chris Dendys has more than 20 years of experience working in pursuit of social justice and social impact.
 She has expertise in strategic positioning and advocacy, government relations, developing and advancing smart partnerships, and supporting grassroots movements.
 She has served at the executive level within the international development sector for more than a decade.

-Presently, as interim executive director of RESULTS Canada (RC), Chris oversees all aspects of RC’s organizational strengthening efforts, campaign strategy, and grassroots support and growth.
+Presently, as executive director of RESULTS Canada (RC), Chris oversees all aspects of RC’s organizational strengthening efforts, campaign strategy, and grassroots support and growth.
 A leading Canadian grassroots advocacy organization, RC is committed to creating the political will to end poverty.
 Prior to joining RC, Chris served as director of external relations, at Nutrition International (NI) for six years.
 NI is one of the world’s largest nutrition-focused development organizations.
 At NI, Chris was responsible for communications, advocacy, strategic partnerships, and played a leading role in resource mobilization, supporting a significant expansion of NI’s resource base.
 Prior to NI and RC, Chris worked as a consultant, supporting a number of non-government organizations, and also held a variety of positions in government, in Parliament, and in politics.

 Chris has four children and lives in Ottawa.
 She holds a Master’s in Canadian Studies from Carleton University.